-4.4.1 Parts of the outwards treaty which the office has not been able to place.

-4.4.2 Self retention (also called 'co-insurance or 'co-reinsurance'), particularly within the non-marine treaties.
-They are less frequent in the marine treaties.

-4.4.3 The effect of any horizontal exhaustion.

-4.4.4 The effect of any vertical exhaustion.

-4.4.5 Reinstatement premiums which will become payable.
+- -Losses still under the lowest excess point of the reinsurances outwards. - -Parts of the outwards treaty which the office has not been able to place. - --Self retention (also called 'co-insurance' or 'co-reinsurance'), particularly within the non-marine treaties.
+They are less frequent in the marine treaties. - -The effect of any horizontal exhaustion. - -The effect of any vertical exhaustion. - Reinstatement premiums which will become payable.
 The reinstatement premiums would depend both on the percentage of ultimate loss and on the terms of payment of reinstatement premiums.
 Against these it will be possible to deduct reinstatement protection premiums recoverable on inwards business.

-It is therefore crucial that the estimates for reinstatements due in on inwards treaties and those payable out on protections be estimated on a basis and on assumptions consistent one with the other.
+It is, therefore, crucial that the estimates for reinstatements due in on inwards treaties and those payable out on protections be estimated on a basis and on assumptions consistent one with the other.

-4.4.6 Actual and potential reinsurance failure.
+- Net claim figures from each of these causes will be converted at current rates of exchange. - -Actual and potential reinsurance failure.

 4.5 The greatest difficulty in the most recent years of account is likely where catastrophes may be very little developed and it becomes extremely difficult to estimate ultimate amounts with any degree of assurance that can safely be used in the reserving process.
 In most cases the accounts will be on a funded basis and in any case no profit should be taken from the account during the first or second year of development.
-If, however, the ultimate loss ratio looks as if it will be over 100% then perhaps judgement based on discussion with the underwriters will be the best guide to the ultimate losses
+If, however, the ultimate loss ratio looks as if it will be over 100% then perhaps judgement based on discussion with the underwriters, supplemented by carrying out an exposure analysis, will be the best guide to the ultimate losses expected.